Stability conditions for polarised varieties

 Here we begin a programme to answer this question.
 The definitions and techniques in the present work are most relevant in the ``large volume'' regime, where categorical input is less necessary, and the links with differential geometry are currently strongest.
-We expect that a more categorical approach will lead to notions that apply beyond the large volume regime, and we briefly discuss this below.

 The main input into a Bridgeland stability condition is a \emph{central charge}; our analogue for varieties is essentially a complex polynomial in cohomology classes of the polarised variety $(X,L)$, including Chern classes of $X$.
 Fixing such a central charge $Z$, one obtains a complex number $Z(X,L)$ with \emph{phase} $\phi(X,L) = \arg Z(X,L)$, which we always assume to be non-zero.
 On the differential-geometric side, we introduce the notion of a $Z$\emph{-critical K\"ahler metric}, which is a solution to a partial differential equation of the form where $\tilde Z(\omega)$ is a complex-valued function defined using representatives of the cohomology classes associated to the central charge $Z(X,L)$, with appropriate Chern-Weil representatives chosen to represent the Chern classes.
 We also require the positivity condition $\Rea(e^{-i\phi(X,L)} \tilde Z(\omega))>0$.
 The $Z$-critical condition is then equivalent to asking that the function has constant argument.
 The equation has formal similarities to the notion of a $Z$-critical connection on a holomorphic vector bundle, leading us to mirror the terminology.